Sergei2404/hapi-token/README.md

 After that, your contract can already work with Hapi.

-If you need to change the accepted risk level for *All* categories, or add a new one, use *update_category*.
+If you need to change the accepted risk level for *All* categories or add a new one, use *update_category*.